Composer

 Discard Changes: Automatically discards any changes to the

-file that are not committed.
-This ensures a clean state for the dependency versions defined incomposer.json
+composer.lockfile that are not committed.
+This ensures a clean state for the dependency versions defined incomposer.json. -

 Sort Packages: Ensures that the packages in